chrismhodgson/nextjs-pfrac/data/_articles/2022-07-10-development-requests.md

 ---
 ### To Do

+Add info about Philip Senior Winter Handicap and Norman Cole Penistone 10K.

 Amble's Revenge should be first on the list of race in the menu bar

-Add favicon for site, same as results pages.

 Race pages are still showing "Registration" and/or "Results" headings at bottom (just above "Strava Map", even though they have been deleted from the CMS.

 Rename "Strava Map" "Strava Segment"

 ### TBC

+Add favicon for site, same as results pages.

 "No Home link on top menu" - not doing anything about that at the moment but will keep a count of number of people who mention it: currently 1.